Lutando/docs-oxd/sources/plugin/wordpress/index.md

 1. Membership: must be checked.
 2. New User Default Role: specify which role to give to new users upon registration.
 3. URI of the OpenID Connect Provider: insert the URI of the OpenID Connect Provider.
+4. Custom URI after logout: custom URI after logout (for example "Thank you" page).
-4. oxd port: enter the oxd-server port (you can find this in the `oxd-server/conf/oxd-conf.json` file).
+5. oxd port: enter the oxd-server port (you can find this in the `oxd-server/conf/oxd-conf.json` file).
-5. Click `Register` to continue.
+6. Click `Register` to continue.

 If your OpenID Provider supports dynamic registration, no additional steps are required in the general tab and you can navigate to the [OpenID Connect Configuration](#openid-connect-configuration) tab.